-United States History 7 (Part II) 974XY: This course covers the history of the United States from 1865 to the present.
+This course covers the history of the United States from 1865 to the present.
 The standards for this course relate to the history of the United States from the Reconstruction era to the present.
 Political, economic, and social challenges facing the nation reunited are examined as students develop an understanding of how the American experience shaped the world's political and economic landscapes.
 Responsible citizenship is also an emphasis of this course.
-Throughout the year, students complete performance assessments to demonstrate their understanding and application of the course content.
+Students complete performance assessments to demonstrate their understanding and application of the course content.